YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    i.e.
     mupip replicate -instance_create -supplementary -name=P

-* Start the passive Source Server.
-* Start the Receiver Server and the Update Process with
+* Start the passive Source Server and the Receiver Server and the Update Process with

 .. parsed-literal::
   -updateresync="/path/to/bkup_orig_repl_inst_file" -initialize.